 - Temporarily hire additional staff or leverage external consultants for the transition period.

-- Offer incentives or recognition programs to motivate staff during the transition.
+- Offer recognition or incentive programs for employees during the transition period.

 Lack of Technical Expertise

-Challenge: Smaller hospitals may lack in-house IT teams to manage advanced systems.
+Challenge: Smaller hospitals may lack internal IT teams to manage advanced systems.

 Solution:

-- Partner with software providers offering 24/7 technical support.
+- Partner with those software providers that offer technical support on a 24-hour basis.

 - Outsource IT management to specialized service providers.